-Activity 1 Management of environmental monitoring programs

-- EMP programs are tailored to monitoring the Abalone sector's key environmental risks through annual review. - Licence holders provide the information required to submit EMP forms electronically. - If requested, hard versions of the EMP proformas are sent to licence holders to ensure that they are received. - Follow up correspondence to all licence holders that have not submitted EMP proformas or where there is information missing. - Entry of EMP data into the respective sectors' database. - Analysis of benthic videos are obtained and assessed as part of the EMP (including viewing against criteria of the Regulations, mapping of the co-ordinates relative to the lease boundaries, or farming structures and assessment of the overall state of the site). - Accurate and timely analysis of data collected from EMP reports (e.g. collect and analyse within timeframes established for each reporting period so that further action can be taken if required) (refer Program 4: Compliance for actioning noncompliance). - EMP summary of EMP reports is available through the South Australian Aquaculture Report, available on the PIRSA website. - Review, troubleshooting and maintenance of a database to allow licence holders to access, fill out and submit EMP proformas electronically.
+Deliverables Due date 1.
+Activity 1 - Management of environmental monitoring programs EMP programs are tailored to monitoring the Abalone sector's key environmental risks through annual review.
+May 2022 Licence holders provide the information required to submit EMP forms electronically.
+31 August 2022 If requested, hard versions of the EMP proformas are sent to licence holders to ensure that they are received.
+31 August 2022 Follow up correspondence to all licence holders that have not submitted EMP proformas or where there is information missing.
+30 September 2022 Entry of EMP data into the respective sectors' database.
+December 2022 Analysis of benthic videos are obtained and assessed as part of the EMP (including viewing against criteria of the Regulations, mapping of the co- ordinates relative to the lease boundaries, or farming structures and assessment of the overall state of the site).
+Ongoing Accurate and timely analysis of data collected from EMP reports (e.g. collect and analyse within timeframes established for each reporting period so that further action can be taken if required) (refer Program 4: Compliance for actioning noncompliance).
+October 2022 EMP summary of EMP reports is available through the South Australian Aquaculture Report, available on the PIRSA website.
+September 2022

-Activity 2 Response to Environmental issues

-- Implement accurate and timely action by licence holders in response to issues identified from submitted EMP reports, site visits and complaints including the potential to issue Environment Protection Orders, as an Administering Agency under the Environment Protection Act 1993. - Approvals and review of strategies relating to interactions with marine mammals and escape of stock (until a sector-based strategy is developed and adopted). - Conduct appropriate investigations of reported and potential protected species interactions/entanglements and escapes.

-Activity 3 Provide input to and alignment with State and National environmental policy, legislation and strategies

-- Abalone sector represented at inter and intra, Departmental and Agency meetings and workshops on environmental issues or development of new legislative arrangements/tools (e.g. new and amended zone policy discussions, EPA's review of ANZECC water quality guidelines, sectorbased strategies, marine debris, research opportunities). - Input is provided on behalf of the Abalone sector to internal PIRSA documents, strategies/work plans and external policies (e.g. EPA scorecards which evaluate the impact on marine environment, EPA Water Quality Policy and the EPA Adelaide Coastal Water Quality Improvement Plan).

-Activity 4 Identify research needs/opportunities for sustainable aquaculture planning and management

-- Accurate and timely input to the development of research initiatives that contribute to more efficient and adaptive management.
-Specific examples include industry support through development of projects under the umbrella of Innovative Solutions, Marine Innovation SA, Australian Seafood CRC projects, and workshops conducted with the South Australian Research and Development Institute. - Recommendations from research initiatives are implemented in an accurate and timely manner.
+Review, troubleshooting and maintenance of a database to allow licence holders to access, fill out and submit EMP proformas electronically.
+Ongoing 2.
+Activity 2 - Response to Environmental issues • Implement accurate and timely action by licence holders in response to issues identified from submitted EMP reports, site visits and complaints - including the potential to issue Environment Protection Orders, as an Administering Agency under the Environment Protection Act 1993.
+Ongoing Approvals and review of strategies relating to interactions with marine mammals and escape of stock (until a sector-based strategy is developed and adopted).
+June 2022 Conduct appropriate investigations of reported and potential protected species interactions/entanglements and escapes.
+As required 3.
+Activity 3 - Provide input to and alignment with State and National environmental policy, legislation and strategies Abalone sector represented at inter and intra, Departmental and Agency meetings and workshops on environmental issues or development of new legislative arrangements/tools (e.g. new and amended zone policy discussions, EPA's review of ANZECC water quality guidelines, sector- based strategies, marine debris, research opportunities).
+As required • Input is provided on behalf of the Abalone sector to internal PIRSA documents, strategies/work plans and external legislation or policies that may impact the Abalone sector (e.g. EPA scorecards which evaluate the impact on marine environment).
+As required 4.
+Activity 4 - Identify research needs/opportunities for sustainable aquaculture planning and management Accurate and timely input to the development of research initiatives that contribute to more efficient and adaptive management.
+Specific examples include industry support through development of projects under the umbrella of Innovative Solutions, Marine Innovation SA, Australian Seafood CRC projects, and workshops conducted with the South Australian Research and Development Institute.
+As required Recommendations from research initiatives are implemented in an accurate and timely manner.
+Ongoing